-Over the past decade Scott has been retained to arbitrate hundreds of disputes.
+In the past dozen years, Scott has been retained to arbitrate hundreds of disputes.
 He has presided over numerous arbitration hearings involving viva voce witness evidence, and multiple documentary exhibits.
-Scott has authored over 35 arbitration awards, with several involving new or novel points of law requiring precedent setting decisions.
+Scott has authored over 40 arbitration awards, with several involving new or novel points of law requiring precedent setting decisions.

 Not only does Scott have the expertise and experience to render a fair and just determination of a dispute, several of his arbitration awards have been specifically recognized by the courts for their detailed analysis and the correctness of their conclusions.